Skiland: Facilities

 Ski Land hosts two day lodges with fantastic views from the top of Cleary Summit.
-During the winter, these lodges are open on the weekends for skiing, with a full kitchen, rental shop, and day use area.
-At night they are open for aurora viewing from October to April for $30 per person.
-During the spring, summer, and fall the lodges are closed.
-Year-round both lodges and the grounds may be rented for weddings or events.
+During the winter, these lodges are open on the Frida's through Monday's for skiing, with a restaurant, rental shop, and day use area.
+The Tamarack Grill Restaurant at the Fairbanks Cancer Care Lodge is open whenever skiing is open serving up made-in-house food and local beers form Fairbanks brewers.

 Ski Land hosts a 3882' long Mueller Double Chair Lift, named Silver Star, that can bring guest up the mountain in approximately 10 minutes.
 The 360' Sun Kid Wonder Carpet, named Sunny Side, provides easy loading, unloading, and riding for beginners of all ages.
 A large new beginner area was made for the Sunny Side lift.

-Fairbanks Alpine Ski Club conducts training and races on Ski Land.
-A Race Office is set up on the mountain near the Sunny Side lift.

 Because of a strong inversion, Ski Land is typically much warmer during the winter than Fairbanks and the surrounding areas.

 The area encourages year-round, non-motorized, non-commercial, recreation for locals and visitors on its trail system.